 About lung health

-Most of the time, our lungs work without us being aware of it.
-The diaphragm does around 80 percent of the work, helping our lungs inhale and exhale up to 9,000 litres of air every day.
-That can rise to over 100 litres of air a minute during vigorous exercise.
+Most of the time, your lungs work without you being aware of it.
+Your diaphragm does around 80 percent of the work (that’s the dome-shaped muscle just below your lungs and heart) helping your lungs inhale and exhale up to 9,000 litres of air every day.
+That’s over six litres a minute.
+Race around a track or take part in competitive sports, and these incredible organs can process over 100 litres of air a minute.

 If you smoke, quit now

 A single puff of tobacco smoke contains more than 7,000 chemical compounds.